carushi/ParasoR/README.md

 make install
 ```

-Or download from "Download ZIP" button and unzip it.
+Another way without git is downloading the directory directly from "Download ZIP" button.

-As a default, 'double' option is valid for the precision of floating point.
+As a default, a 'double' option is valid for the precision of floating point.
-You can also change an option for the precision of floating point like
+This setting can be changed by editting the line in the makefile as below.

 ```
 make VAR=LONG